The castle of Gyzi in Mykonos lies on a hill above the village of Ano Mera, in the center of Mykonos island.

-DISCOVER THE SIGHTSEEINGS WITH YOUR OWN CAR!
+DISCOVER THE SIGHTS WITH YOUR OWN CAR!

 Discover hidden locations all around the island and explore the Cycladic countryside of Mykonos!
 With this tour, you will get to see remote beaches, traditional villages, castle ruins and other off the beaten track destinations that are much different from the island’s popular and touristy locations.

-Tours: Discover the Gyzi Castle with an organized tour, starting from 69€.
+Tours: Discover the Gyzi Castle with an organized tour at the best price.

-Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus or private VIP car and arranging a pickup directly from the port, airport or your hotel.
-Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 694 559 7854, 0030 22890 22400 or book your taxi online.
+Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the port, airport, or your hotel.
+Alternatively, there’s the option of arranging a pickup by a local driver at the following numbers: 0030 694 764 1474, 0030 22890 22400, or booking your taxi online.